 - Background: Present the ideas and reasoning behind the proposed work. - Objective/Hypothesis: State the objective/hypothesis to be tested.
-Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design including appropriate controls. - Synergy: Describe how the project is synergistic. - Innovation: Briefly describe how the proposed project uses innovation to advance the prevention, detection, diagnosis, and/or treatment of pediatric brain tumors. - Impact: Summarize briefly how the proposed project will have an impact on pediatric brain tumor research or patient care.
+Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design including appropriate controls. - Impact: Briefly describe how the proposed project will have an impact on Gulf War Illness research or patient care.